 Change the second paragraph as follows

-The Duration field is set to the time until the end of the SSW frame transmission that has the CDOWN subfield within the SSW field equal to 0 or until the end of the current allocation (see 9.38 (DMG beamforming)), whichever comes first.
+The Duration field is set to the time until the end of the current SSW slot when the SSW frame is transmitted within an association beamforming training (A-BFT).
+Otherwise, it is set to the time until the end of the SSW frame transmission that has the CDOWN subfield within the SSW field equal to 0, plus MBIFS, or until the end of the current allocation (see 9.38 (DMG beamforming)), whichever comes first.

 8.3.1.17 Sector sweep feedback (SSW-Feedback) frame format